 ESG Considerations.
 ESG matters have been on the CBI's agenda for a number of years.
 In November 2021, the CBI issued its expectations in respect of climate and broader ESG issues for all regulated firms in Ireland (including (re)insurers).
 The CBI's expectations focus on five key areas: governance, risk management, scenario analysis (including, but not limited to, stress testing for the purposes of the ORSA), disclosures and strategy and business model risk.
 The CBI has indicated that its expectations will be applied in a proportionate manner.
 In August 2022, the CBI published a Consultation Paper setting out its proposed guidance on climate change risk for the (re)insurance sector.
-The proposed guidance clarifies the CBI's expectations on how (re)insurers should address climate change risks in their business and to assist (re)insurers develop their governance and risk management frameworks to do this.
+The finalized guidance was published by the CBI in March 2023 and clarifies the CBI's expectations on how (re)insurers should address climate change risks in their business and to assist (re)insurers develop their governance and risk management frameworks to do this.
 It is expected that over time, disclosures in respect to ESG matters may be captured in the Solvency and Financial Condition Reports of Arch's Irish entities.
-While this guidance is currently in draft format, Arch is closely monitoring its development given the potential impact it may have on Arch's Irish entities.
+Arch continues to consider the impact of this guidance on its Irish entities.
 See also "European Union - ESG Considerations."

-Irish Individual Accountability Framework Bill.
-The Central Bank (Individual Accountability Framework) Bill 2022 (the "Bill") was published in July 2022 and legislative scrutiny of the Bill is ongoing in the Irish parliament.
-This Bill proposes substantive changes to the fitness and probity regime maintained by the CBI in Ireland and imposes certain additional obligations and liability for senior executives in Irish regulated financial service entities, including (re)insurance companies.
-The Bill is expected to come into effect in late 2023 or early 2024.
-See also "European Union - ESG Considerations."
+Irish Individual Accountability Framework Act 2023.
+The Central Bank (Individual Accountability Framework) Act 2023 (the "IAF Act") was signed into law in March 2023 with the relevant provisions and obligations under the IAF Act coming into effect on a phased basis.
+The majority of provisions came into effect in December 2023, with remaining provisions coming into effect on July 1, 2024 and July 1, 2025.
+The IAF Act implements substantive changes to the fitness and probity regime maintained by the CBI in Ireland and imposes certain additional obligations and liability for senior executives in Irish regulated financial service entities, including (re)insurance companies.
+Arch has considered the impact of the IAF Act on its business and has catered for this accordingly.
+See Item 1, "Business-Regulation, European Union - ESG Considerations."